 But if you have any doubt, talk to your doctor or pharmacist.

-In the meantime, you can check RxList.com to see if your prescription is on a list of drugs contraindicated with yerba mate.
+In the meantime, you can check one of these online interaction checkers to see if your prescription is on a list of drugs contraindicated for use with yerba mate.

-Yerba mate is one of the healthiest drinks in the world.
+Yerba mate is one of the healthiest beverages around.

-It provides an energy and productivity boost similar to coffee, but with less caffeine and more nutrients.
+It provides an energy and productivity boost similar to coffee, but it’s smoother, with less caffeine and more nutrients.

 It is generally less stimulating than coffee and rarely causes caffeine jitters or insomnia.

-Yerba mate offers a multitude of health benefits, from improved cognition to stronger bones.
+Yerba mate offers a multitude of mental and physical health benefits, from improved cognition to stronger bones.

 Finally, it’s a nice change of pace from coffee and tea and is a healthy replacement for sugar-laden energy drinks or soda.